aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Returns a MsoLineFormat object that contains line formatting properties for the specified shape.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Shape.Line property.
 This property will be removed 12 months later since July 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [MsoLineFormat](../../com.aspose.cells/msolineformat)